iammohitsakhuja/logs-analysis/README.md

     python3 analysis.py
     ```

-    You should see the output of the same form as that in the `output.txt` file of this repository.
+    You should see the output of the same form as that in the `log-output.txt` file of this repository.

 ### Contributors